kelu124/echomods/_posts/2018-10-14-RPi-SPI-speed.md

 -   http://www.analog.com/media/en/technical-documentation/data-sheets/ad7476\_7477\_7478.pdf
 -   OP467 + AD711 ?
 -   Trying new matty on old probes
--   @todo try matty on a apogee5MHz once opened
+-   @done try matty on a apogee5MHz once opened
--   @todo try matty on a ausonics75 once opened
+-   @done try matty on a ausonics75 once opened
--   @todo try matty on a 724A with connectors
+-   @done try matty on a 724A with connectors